f18m/microirrigation-control/README.md

                     the WebSocket server is used by Javascript code to fetch updates from SPI.

 ## Installation ##

-To install the Ratchet webserver just type:

-make

 ## Similar Projects ##